zealdocs/zeal/CONTRIBUTING.md

 Formatting is defined by `.clang-format` and `.editorconfig`.
 Run clang-format on the code you change, and match the style of the surrounding code for anything the tools do not cover.

+## AI-assisted contributions

+Using an AI coding assistant is fine.
+It does not change what is expected of the contribution: understand the code you submit, and be ready to explain and revise it in review.

+Do not credit the tool. `Co-Authored-By` records a person who worked on the change with you, which a model is not, so keep model names, session links, and generated summaries out of the commit message.
+Mention the tooling in the pull request if it is relevant there.

 ## Commits

 Commit messages follow [Conventional Commits](https://www.conventionalcommits.org/): a type, an optional scope, and